python/cpython/Doc/c-api/arg.rst

 units above, where these parameters are used as input values; they should match what is specified for the corresponding format unit in that case.

 For the conversion to succeed, the *arg* object must match the format and the format must be exhausted.
 On success, the :cfunc:`PyArg_Parse\*` functions return true, otherwise they return false and raise an appropriate exception.
+When the :cfunc:`PyArg_Parse\*` functions fail due to conversion failure in one of the format units, the variables at the addresses corresponding to that and the following format units are left untouched.

 .. cfunction:: int PyArg_ParseTuple(PyObject *args, const char *format, ...)